chrispwolf/night-tripper-platen/content/chapters/Rules for Play/character-creation.md

 # Character Creation
 Use an index card to keep a record of your character.

 1. Roll your character's age: 2d6x5 years.
 Minimum 20.
-Your starting maximum Luck is 12 minus the decade of your age (e.g. a 35 year old character has a starting maximum luck of 9).
+Your starting maximum Luck is 12 minus the decade of your age (e.g. a 35-year-old character has a starting maximum luck of 9).

 2. Roll 2d6 each for your Strength and Agility characteristics, and subtract the decade of your age to each 2d6 roll.
 Compare each result on the table below and note their physical characteristic ranks.